1. RBI Circular on KYC

 M. On Successful verification, the CAF shall be digitally signed by authorized officer of IIFL HFL who will take a print of CAF, get signatures/thumb‐impression of customer at appropriate place, then scan and upload the same in system.
 Original hard copy may be returned to the customer.

 14. Politically Exposed Persons (PEPs)

 ###”Politically Exposed Persons" (PEPs) are individuals who are or have been entrusted with prominent public functions e.g., Heads of

 States/ Governments, Senior politicians, senior government/ judicial/ military officers, senior executives of state‐owned corporations, important political party officials, etc.

-Loan funding to PEPs may be exceptionally done in following scenarios only:
+Loan funding to PEPs or cases where beneficial owner is a PEP may be exceptionally done in following scenarios only: